supremeimposter/My-Vault/GATE/Digital-Logic/Boolean Algebra-Minimization of Boolean Functions/Standard and Canonical Forms of Boolean Expressions.md

 > [!NOTE]
 >An expression can be both in SOP and POS form.
+>
 >![[Standard and Canonical Forms of Boolean Expressions-20240518122619304.webp]]
 >SOP and POS expressions for a function $f$ are not unique.
+They can be infinitely many for a given expression.

+---
 # Canonical Forms of Boolean Expressions

 ## Min-term and Max-term